Noise Levels in Cameron Park, Billings, MT | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Northern Cameron Park sounds about 9% louder than Western Cameron Park to the human ear, a 1.2 dBA gap.
+To the human ear, noise in northwestern Cameron Park sounds about 13% louder than in southwestern Cameron Park, a 1.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Rimrock Rd do you need to be?